MonnyDesign/Tasks-Collection/README.md

 - backend: serves as a fake server containing JSON files to simulate API interaction
 - design: mockups of different forms
 - assets: image assets and postman collection to test API

-# Delivery
-Please provide a link to a git/bitbucket repository which contains the application code.

-# Contact
-if you encounter any issues or have any questions you can contact:
-- Sam: sam.cosgrove@iqeq.com
-- Seamus : seamus.ohiggins@iqeq.com

 # Backend Setup
 ## Navigate to Backend Folder